SKA-ScienceDataProcessor/RC/README.md

     $ make check-all

 Now, we again add the path of the LLVM’s bin in `~/.bash_profile`

     PATH=$PATH:$HOME/bin:$HOME/.cabal/bin:$HOME/build/Release+Asserts/bin

 And the LLVM’s lib path by creating soft link in `$HOME/opt/lib` with `build/Release+Asserts/lib`

+**IMPORTANT NOTE FOR OS X USERS:**  If hgc complains that it is not able to figure out the location of LLVM binaries (namely llc and opt) you will need to run the following command in the terminal:

+    $ defaults write $HOME/.MacOSX/environment PATH "$PATH:

+and reboot computer for changes to take effect.

 Finally, we execute `cabal build` to build our binaries.